arodax/doctrine-extensions-tree/README.md

 LICENCE: MIT

 ## Changelog
+- 1.0.3 Implementation of [#2020](https://github.com/Atlantic18/DoctrineExtensions/pull/2020) removed instances of hard coded parent column in queries
+- 1.0.2 Added missing repositories from the original extension

-1.0.1 Implementation of [#2001](https://github.com/Atlantic18/DoctrineExtensions/pull/2001) fixing problem causing wrong left/right order.
+- 1.0.1 Implementation of [#2001](https://github.com/Atlantic18/DoctrineExtensions/pull/2001) fixing problem causing wrong left/right order.

 ## Symfony integration
 There is no flex recipe yet, so you need to manually enable extension.